-That being said, it is clear that scaling content production is fundamental to have good results with organic traffic, but it is the quality of your content and the effectiveness of your strategy that will take your brand to the top.
+That being said, it is clear that scaling content production is fundamental to having good results with organic traffic.
+However, it is the quality of your content and the effectiveness of your strategy that will take your brand to the top.

 Types of Content Producers

-Instead, you need to have a team of content producers in order to meet your goals and produce content in a timely manner.
+Instead, you need a team of content producers to achieve your goals and create content promptly.

 - Content Managers